 If your child needs tuition in English, but you prefer the municipal educational institution, you should contact as the first step the school you are interested in sending your child to.
 Miina Härma Gümnaasium in Tartu and Tallinn English College already has obtained the right for tuition on the basis of International Baccalaureate Organisation programmes, which give international education at the primary level (at the moment in 1st and 2nd grades) and for the gymnasium level (years 10-12).

-Starting from 1st of September 2013 the European School in Tallinn will be open.
-The school will follow the European School curriculum.
-The language of instruction will be English and in the future French and Estonian.
+In September 2013, Tallinn European School was open.
+The school follows the European School curriculum.
+The languages of instruction are English, German, French, Spanish, Italian, Finnish and Estonian.
 The owner of the school is INNOVE Foundation and therefore the tuition fee must be paid, except for children whose parents work in the institutions/agencies of the European Union or are the employees of Tallinn European School.

 You are welcome to contact the EURAXESS services centres for advice on suitable schools.
 If there are any problems with finding a school, EURAXESS centres will help you to contact the local government education office, who will advise you on possibilities for tuition of your child.
 As the number of English-speaking children in schools is growing, schools have become more experienced in meeting the needs of children, who are coming from abroad.
 Please consider the level of English of your child, tuition in languages other than Estonian, Russian and English can be difficult to organise.